On Being Expelled from Peterson Academy – Part 2

 At this point account removals were expected, and–in some cases–feared.

-What was strange is that after the total lack of communication from PA leadership, today was the day they sent out an email.
+What was strange is that after the total lack of communication from PA leadership, January 14th was the day they sent out an email.

 The following was sent out with the title 2025 Update Message from the Founders: